TIERS/dynamic-uwb-firmware/README.md

 # Firmware for UWB localization with TOF and TDoA using Decawave's DWM1001-DEV board
 Firmware for Decawave DWM1001-Dev devices: ToF and TDoA localization

+This Firmware allows the Decawave DWM1001-Dev devices to obtain the TOF and TDOA information neede for localization.
+For the localization computation please refere to https://github.com/TIERS/active-passive-uwb-ros

 ## Installation

 **NOTE:** We recomment using Keil µVision IDE if SES version is not available any more.